jaanga/jaanga.github.io/demo/mm/design-notes.md

 Every clip decides which objects to use
 Every frame decides the tween time and which location and which easing to use for each object

+Move the camera then move the object is better than the reverse